project-chip/connectedhomeip/examples/all-clusters-app/nxp/rt/rt1170/README.md

 [MCUXpresso IDE (version >= 11.5.0)](https://www.nxp.com/design/software/development-software/mcuxpresso-software-and-tools-/mcuxpresso-integrated-development-environment-ide:MCUXpresso-IDE).

 -   Import the previously downloaded NXP SDK into MCUXpresso IDE.
-This can be done by drag-and-dropping the SDK archive into MCUXpresso IDE's "Installed SDKs" tab;
+This can be done by drag-and-dropping the SDK archive into MCUXpresso IDE "Installed SDKs" tab;
     ![Select SDK](../../../../platform/nxp/rt/rt1170/doc/images/select-sdk.png)
 -   Import the connectedhomeip repo in MCUXpresso IDE as Makefile Project.
 Use